 Can Dogs Eat Peanuts: Best Feeding Methods

 The best way to prevent the onset of any raw peanut poisoning is to dry roast the peanuts for a bit.

 Doing so would retain the nutrition of peanuts*(asparagus), while also elevating the temperature of the peanuts enough to kill any fungi growing on the peanuts.

 Aside from this, if you want to feed peanuts to your dogs, then take a handful of dry-roasted or plain boiled peanuts and feed them to your dog as a simple treat whenever you want.

 But bear in mind that a treat must only be given as a treat.
-Which means that giving them any more than the daily limit could lead to complications.
+This means that giving them any more than the daily limit could lead to complications.

 To avoid these, never feed your dog peanuts as more than 10 percent of their body weight.
 In simpler words, this translates to not giving them more than a handful or two each week.

 Can Dogs Eat Peanuts: Why Flavorings are Toxic

 Now that we’re through with the best feeding strategies, you might be curious as to why flavored or salted peanuts should not be given to your pet.